jkhaygood/jkhaygood/README.md

 - 👋 Hi, I’m Jason Haygood (@jkhaygood)
-- 👀 I’m interested in front end web devlopment and software devlopment
+- 👀 I’m interested software devlopment
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on any project
 - 📫 You can reach me through email at jasonkhaygood@gmail.com